ionide/Forge/README.md

 ### Available Commands

-     new [projectName] [projectDir] [templateName] - Creates a new project with the given name, in given directory (relative to working directory) and given template.
-If parameters are not provided, program prompts user for them\n\
+     new [projectName] [projectDir] [templateName] [--no-paket]- Creates a new project with the given name, in given directory (relative to working directory) and given template.
+If parameters are not provided, program prompts user for them.
+Uses Paket, unless `--no-paket` flag is specified\n\
      file add [fileName] - Adds a file to the current folder and project. file remove [fileName] - Removes a file from the current folder and project. update paket        - Updates Paket to latest version